medmunds/how-to-hire-a-rockstar/source/philosophy.rst

+.. _philosophy:

-Overriding Philosophy
+Key Hiring Philosophy
 =====================

-One general philosophy applies to all of our hiring.
-It is this:
+One overriding philosophy applies to all of our hiring:

+.. rst-class:: boxed-quote

 .. pull-quote::

-   **We hire ability, not just knowledge.**
+   We hire *ability,* not just knowledge.

-Some companies hire based solely on *what you know*: How long have you been programming in C#/Java/ActionScript/Fortran?
-How do you implement a Java servlet/DirectShow filter/multithreaded COM object/interactive stack for HD-DVD?
-What do you need to watch out for when porting an MFC application to WPF/using CSS in Internet Explorer 6/writing a TWAIN driver that works on Windows 2000 and ME?
+Some companies hire based solely on *what you know.* Things like:

+.. rst-class:: tight

+* How long have you been programming in Clojure/Python/C++/Fortran?
+* How would you implement a private method in JavaScript?
+  ... a singleton in Java?
+  ... a multithreaded COM object?
+* What are some common gotchas in configuring nginx to run on EC2?
+  ... creating bulletproof rounded corners in CSS?
+  ... porting an MFC application to WPF?

+That's some companies. *Not us.*

-It's not that we object to knowledge; it's just that *knowledge alone is insufficient to make someone a great engineer.* The problem with raw knowledge is that it becomes dated---sometimes very rapidly (as you've perhaps noticed in the examples above).
-Plus, there's a whole lot of knowledge out there that's irrelevant to what we do.
+It's not that we object to knowledge; it's just that *knowledge alone is insufficient to make someone a great engineer.*

+You might think the perfect hire would be someone who's an absolute expert on the problems we're solving and the technologies we're using today.
+But this industry moves fast, and we won't face exactly the same mix of problems and technologies tomorrow.
+It's guaranteed.

+Raw knowledge goes stale---sometimes very rapidly.
+(Look at the examples above.)
+Someone whose entire value is locked up in a specific area of knowledge just won't be able to evolve with our business.

-We hire ability, potential, aptitude.
-We hire people who not only know old things, but also *know how to learn new things.* We hire Rock Star Engineers who want to work on products and ideas that have never existed before, because that's what we're building.
+So instead, we hire ability, potential, aptitude...
+We hire people who not only know current things, but also **know how to learn new things.**
+We hire Rock Star Engineers who want to work on products and ideas that have never existed before, because that's what we're building.

+Interviewing for raw knowledge is relatively easy.
-It's easy to interview for knowledge.
-In fact, you can use a written test and not even bother with the time and trouble of an interview.
+(In fact, you could just administer an online test and not even bother with the hassle of an actual interview.)

-Interviewing for ability takes more preparation and effort, but it's not that hard once you know what you're looking for.
+Interviewing for ability takes more preparation and effort, but it's not so hard once you know how.
 And it pays off right away.
 That's what this guide is all about.